milpflow/milpflow/README.md

 ```

 * Step 5: Try the connectivity between the hosts:
-(Note: only the paths between the hosts solved by MILPFlow will be available).
+(Note that only the paths between the hosts solved by MILPFlow will be
+connected).

 ```